feranick/Local_RAG_LLM/README.md

 ```

 It only recreates a container when its image actually changed, preserves the data volumes / AnythingLLM storage, and reattaches containers to the `rag-net` network (Tika) if they were on it.
 Verify afterward with `./llm_stack_healthcheck.sh`.

+> **After an Open WebUI image update, clear the browser cache once.** The updated container serves new JS chunk names, so a cached app shell from the old version 404s and the UI gets stuck on the "OI" splash in a reload loop.
+Fix: DevTools → Application → Storage → **Clear site data** (a plain hard-refresh often won't clear the service worker), then reload.
+Nothing is wrong server-side — see the sync README's troubleshooting for how to tell this apart from Ollama being busy.

 **Ollama is left alone by default.** On the DGX Spark it's a custom Blackwell-optimized build; the generic `ollama.com` installer would replace it with the stock ARM build and lose the GB10/FP4 optimizations — so update Ollama through DGX OS / NVIDIA channels instead. `--include-ollama` will run the generic installer anyway, but only after a warning and confirmation (not recommended on the Spark).